MazenChaouch/todoList_Nodejs_mongodb/problem.md

 - Your controller functions will now call database methods instead of array operations.
 - Keep your view rendering logic the same.

-#### 4. No Changes to Views Required

-Since your EJS views are already based on the `todos` data structure, no changes are needed.
-Just ensure that `_id` is used properly in URLs and forms instead of the old `id` field.

----

 Good luck and have fun coding! 🚀